winitzki/scall/tutorial/programming_dhall.md

 ### Generic forms of Church encoding

 Dhall's type system is powerful enough to be able to express the Church encoding's type generically, as a function of an arbitrary recursion scheme.
-We will denote that function by `LFix`, following Wadler's paper "Recursive types for free".
+We will denote that function by `LFix`, following P. Wadler's paper "Recursive types for free".

 For simple types: